 Welcome to Curry!
-This page will provide you with the information you need to pay your tuition and fee charges while enrolled at the University of Virginia's Curry School of Education.
+This page will provides information needed to pay your tuition and fee charges while enrolled at the Curry School of Education.

 - Viewing and paying your bill;

 - Giving parents/others access to your student account;

 - Setting up a payment plan;